 While in Bangkok we were urged to try a number of “street” foods, which are everywhere.
 Mostly what we sampled were fresh fruits with one highlight being a cup of strawberries dusted with salt, sugar and chili powder.
 Freshly opened coconuts for coconut water were available everywhere.
 Other foods included grilled chicken, fried bananas and pineapple.
 After checking into our hotel we went into the shopping district and stopped in a sports bar for a beer.
 We ordered chicken wings and were served the tiniest wings we’d ever seen, about an inch long.

-50 miles from Bangkok is the Maeklong Railway Market, the most unique market in Asia.
-It features vendors (mostly food) on both sides of the railroad track.
-They display their products along the tracks and, when the train is coming, they quickly pull everything back until the train passes right through the market.
+The Maeklong Railway Market is 50 miles outside Bangkok and is the most unique market in Asia.
+The trains run down a stretch of track right through the market with shops only a couple of feet from the tracks.
+It features vendors (mostly food) on both sides of the tracks.
+They display their products along the tracks and, when the train is coming, they drop awnings and quickly pull everything back until the train passes.
 Afterwards, all goods go back by the tracks.
 This process happens seven times a day but it is best to visit early in the morning when the temperatures and smells are both lower.
 Food is the main item sold here.

 There are many floating markets in Thailand but one of the more interesting ones is Damnoen Saduak, about 60 miles from the city.
 Products are displayed in boats and around the canals and you can purchase food items that have been cooked on the boats.
 You can hire a long boat and the operator will row you around the canals to shop and observe.
 Bartering is a must and payment in local currency (baht) is expected.